 - Be harnessed or in a carrier when entering and exiting LifeWithParrots

-If you’re interested in bringing your feathered companion(s) to us for grooming, please look over and fill out the Grooming Information Form and then send it to MyLifeWithParrots@gmail.com or bring it in with you.
+If you’re interested in bringing your feathered companion(s) to us for grooming, send us a message and we’ll get back to you as soon as possible to book an appointment.
 Any questions?
-Check out our FAQ section or contact us anytime by email, call/text or Facebook Messenger.
+Check out our FAQ section or contact us anytime by email, text, or Facebook Messenger.
+(Calls from 1pm-8pm on weekends).
 Thank you for your interest, hope to see you and your feathered companion soon!

 Pictured is a before and after overgrown beak trim.
 Super sweet bird and very happy owners!